aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/conversion/export-spreadsheet-as-format/_index.md

 weight: 100
 ---

 Export a cloud spreadsheet (Excel) to another file format.
+**Prerequisites:** You must have a valid Aspose.Cells Cloud access token and, if required, the appropriate storage configured.

 ## **Export Spreadsheet as Format API**